 Packing and stacking

-The kind of packaging and the way of stacking influence the cooling rate the temperature distribution within the stack.
+The kind of packaging and the way of stacking influence the cooling rate and the temperature distribution within the stack.
 Produce should be packed and stacked in a way that allows air to flow through equally.
 If you have a forced-air cooling system, we recommend to pay special attention to the following points:

 - Evaluate the used packaging.
 A proper design of ventilation holes in the packaging is necessary to provide an effective and uniform cooling.
 The rate at which the temperature drops is also strongly related to the distance between the main air flow and the middle of the packaging.